suziexi/frameblends.github.io/README.md

 - Uses graph-based semi-supervised learning to better generalize to new predicates

 Three Subproblems:
-- Target identification
+- Target identification: deciding which word tokens (Lexical Units) evoke frames in a given sentence
-- Frame identification
+- Frame identification: given targets, the parser then identifies their frames
-- Argument identification
+- Argument identification: choosing which of each FEs(Frame Elements) roles are filled, and by which parts of sentence

 - First stage: disambiguates the target in context to a semantic frame
 - Second stage: finds the target’s locally expressed semantic argument